yifso/nteract/docs/notes/components-group.md

 }
 ```

-Similar to the pattern for creating configurable editors, configurable cells require that a `cell_type` prop exist on the child component that matches the `cell_type` the component is intended to render.
+This pattern is similar to creating configurable editors.
+Configurable cells require a `cell_type` prop on the child component that matches the intended rendering `cell_type` from the component.

 #### Name-slot based child composition patterns

-We've all been in that situation where we were generally happy with something but wanted one small thing changed.
-The "Extending Cells" pattern provides a strategy for overriding the entire default implementation for cells exported by nteract, but what if we wanted to override only particular components.
+The "Extending Cells" pattern provides a strategy for overriding the entire default implementation for cells exported by nteract.

+**Example:**
-The @nteract/stateful-components package has support for name slot-based component overrides.
-For example, let's say you want to override just the `Prompt` component within a CodeCell.
-You can do this by defining your own `Prompt` component.
+To override particular components only, the @nteract/stateful-components package supports  name slot-based component overrides.

+To override just the `Prompt` component within a CodeCell, define your own `Prompt` component.
+The code below is an example of this process.

 ```js
 class MyPrompt extends React.Component {